Compute

 Permissions Management

 If you need to assign different permissions to employees in your enterprise to access your CDM resources, IAM is a good choice for fine-grained permissions management.
-IAM provides identity authentication, permissions management, and access control, helping you secure access to your cloud resources.
+IAM provides identity authentication, permissions management, and access control, enabling secure access to your cloud resources.

 With IAM, you can use your cloud account to create IAM users, and assign permissions to the users to control their access to specific resources.
 For example, some employees in your enterprise need to use CDM resources but should not be allowed to delete CDM clusters or perform any other high-risk operations.
 In this scenario, you can create IAM users for the employees and grant them only the permissions required for using CDM resources.